tylerpartridge/CORA-ai/docs/PREFLIGHT_CHECKLIST.md

-# ✈️ MANDATORY PRE-FLIGHT CHECKLIST
+# MANDATORY PRE-FLIGHT CHECKLIST

+Note: Rules SSOT is docs/SYSTEM_RULES.md.
+This checklist focuses only on the visible preflight steps.

 ## STOP!
 Before ANY File Operation:

-### 📋 THE CHECKLIST (Must Complete IN ORDER)
+### THE CHECKLIST (Must Complete IN ORDER)
 ```
 [ ] 1.
 TYPE: "Checking SYSTEM_RULES.md..." (and actually read it)
 [ ] 2.
 SEARCH: Does this file/function already exist?
 [ ] 3.
 VERIFY: Is this the correct directory?
 [ ] 4.
 DECIDE: Edit vs Create
-       - Can this functionality go in ANY existing file? → EDIT
+       - Can this functionality go in ANY existing file? -> EDIT
-       - Is there ANY file handling related features? → EDIT
+       - Is there ANY file handling related features? -> EDIT
-       - Would creating a new file be better architecture? → STILL EDIT
+       - Would creating a new file be better architecture? -> STILL EDIT
-       - No related files exist anywhere? → ONLY THEN create
+       - No related files exist anywhere? -> ONLY THEN create
 [ ] 5.
 ANNOUNCE: "Creating/Editing [filename] in [directory]"
 [ ] 6.
 CONFIRM: "Pre-flight complete.
 Proceeding with [action]"
 ```

-### 🚨 ENFORCEMENT PATTERN
+### ENFORCEMENT PATTERN
 ```
 User: "Create a utility function..."
 AI: "Checking SYSTEM_RULES.md..."
 [READS IT]